 The College offers faculty and staff the opportunity to establish a health care and/or dependent care spending account to cover certain expenses with federal tax-free dollars (Pennsylvania State and local taxes still apply).
 Use of the accounts is voluntary and is subject to IRS regulations.

 Each year, faculty and staff members decide whether, and how much, to contribute to one or both accounts for the following year.
 New employees may begin to participate on the first day of benefits eligibility.
-Please keep in mind the Flexible Spending Account Program has an annual limit of $5,000 for both the dependent and health care spending accounts.
+Please keep in mind the Flexible Spending Account Program has an annual limit of $5,000 for dependent spending accounts and $2,500 for health care flexible spending accounts.

 Health Care & Dependent Care Spending Accounts

 A Health Care Spending Account allows you to reimburse yourself with "tax-free" dollars for a variety of qualifying health-related expenses.
 It is designed to help you pay medical plan deductibles, co-payments, dental and vision care expenses which are not covered by your health care plan.